-But in the morning, as I felt like home at The Wanderers Hostel, I chose to stay there until my friends returned from the mountains.
-I would spend my time chatting with people, swinging in the hammock, and taking a ferry boat ride on Komani Lake the next day, just for the beauty of it.
+In the morning, as I felt like home at The Wanderers Hostel, I chose to stay there until my friends returned from the mountains.
+I would spend my time chatting with people, swinging in the hammock, and taking the Komani Lake ferry ride the next day, just for the beauty of it.

 And it was the best choice ever!